 What technical accounting areas should a Senior Accountant own?

 US GAAP compliance, ASC 842 lease accounting, ASC 606 revenue recognition, multi-entity consolidations, accrual management, and audit support.
-These require accounting judgment – not just process adherence – which is why they belong with a Senior Accountant rather than a Staff Accountant.
+These require accounting judgment, not just process adherence – which is why they belong with a Senior Accountant.

 What's the right ratio of Staff Accountants to Senior Accountants?

 There's no universal ratio, but a common structure is one Senior Accountant managing or reviewing two to three Staff Accountants.
-The Senior Accountant sets the standard, reviews outputs, and handles non-routine items, while the Staff Accountants handle volume execution.
+The Senior Accountant sets the standard, reviews outputs, and handles non-routine items; the Staff Accountants handle volume execution.

 How are MAVI Senior Accountants vetted?

-MAVI's multi-stage vetting process assesses US GAAP depth, ERP proficiency, close cycle ownership capability, and communication quality.
-Senior Accountants in the network average 5+ years of experience and are tested for technical accounting competencies.
+MAVI's multi-stage process assesses US GAAP depth, ERP proficiency, close cycle ownership capability, and communication quality.
+Senior Accountants in the network average five-plus years of experience and are tested on technical accounting competencies.